Ninja-Squad/ninja-squad.github.com/_posts/2016-03-22-ninja-tips-3-angular-validation-hidden-vs-bootstrap-help-block-english.md

 but thanks to it you're productive.
 Don't blame yourself, I do exactly the same (maybe we're too old for this internet shit).

-So you get to build this login form with Angular&nbsp;2 and Bootstrap.
+So you get to build this login form with Angular and Bootstrap.
 The HTML template, if using a model-driven form instead of a template-driven one, may look like: